hyperloop-rails/hyperloop-rails.github.io/panorama/docs/docker.md

 $ docker pull panorama/chrome:fifth
 ```

-* Copy the following into a script file (e.g., `start.sh`), and login to the docker image by running this script:
+* If you are using Mac OSX, copy the following into a script file (e.g., `start.sh`), and login to the docker image by running this script:
 ```
 #!/bin/bash
 IP=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')